Alexei Toliopoulos meets Peter Jackson, Sir Richard Taylor, David Wenham & David Wenham

 Well, let me introduce you to David Wenham and David Wenham.
 Oh, Alexi, it's good to see you again.

 Hello, Alexi.
-Wow, Davids.
+Wow, David.

 Who is David Wenham?
-Wow, Davidson.
+Wow, David.

 What's your favourite number, David Wenhams?

-Well, that's got to be.
+That's got to be.

 How many Spartans?

-I was setting you up for that.
+So I was setting you up for that.

 That was also in the sequel as well.
 302.